rabbitmq/rabbitmq-website/site/management.md

 In other to support OAuth 2.0 protocol, RabbitMQ has to make asynchronous REST calls to the [OpenId Connect Discovery endpoint](#Configure-OpenID-Connect-Discovery-endpoint).
 If we override the default [CSP headers](#csp), we have to make sure that the `connect-src` CSP directive whitelists the [OpenId Connect Discovery endpoint](#Configure-OpenID-Connect-Discovery-endpoint).

 For instance, if we configured the CSP header with the value `default-src 'self'` we are, by default, setting `connect-src 'self'` which means we are denying RabbitMQ access to any external endpoint; hence disabling OAuth 2.0.

+In addition to the `connect-src` CSP header, RabbitMQ also needs these two CSP directives otherwise the OAuth 2.0 functionality may not work: `unsafe-eval` `unsafe-inline`.

 ## <a id="http-api" class="anchor" href="#http-api">HTTP API</a>